Distinguishing Between Mint, Gem Mint, and Pristine Cards

 Consistency in grading

-BGS almost updated their grading to a 10-point scale?
+BGS almost updated their grading to a 10-point scale

 Conclusion

-What do you think of the two levels of Pristine?
-Which is your favorite card grading company?
-Visit GradeXmedia.com for up-to-date data, pricing and stories on the most collected and iconic cards in the hobby.
+Visit the GRADEx Market Report for up-to-date data, pricing and stories on the most collected and iconic cards in the hobby.

-PSAcard.com, goSGC.com, CGCcards.com, beckett.com/grading
+Sources: PSAcard.com, goSGC.com, CGCcards.com, beckett.com/grading

 You may also like…